-This assignment will be 250-word count and is graded using the Writing Rubric.
+• This assignment will be 250-word count and is graded using the Writing Rubric.

-Paper 3: Zidane 21st Century Portrait
+Paper 3: Documentary Film

-For this assignment, you will watch a documentary film about one game that the French Superstar Zinadine Zidane played with Real Madrid against Villarreal on April 23, 2005.
-In this film, 17 cameras focused solely on Zidane.
-There will be two showings of the film.
-After watching the film, you will write a reflection what the film accomplishes by following one player for an entire game.
-In addition, you will reflect on what heroes, stars, and superstars mean to you.
+For this assignment, you will watch a documentary film about a soccer star.
+This writing assignment asks you to reflect on what heroes, stars, and superstars mean to you.
 Whom do you admire?
 Why do you admire them?
 Does their power and stardom affect your life?
 Does their power and stardom affect other people's lives?
 How?
-If the student is unable to attend the screenings, then there will be an option to view a documentary about Maradona or Pelé that is freely available online.
+There are numerous documentaries on paid websites as well as available for free.

-• This reflection paper will be 500-word count and is graded using the Writing Rubric.
+This reflection paper will be 500-word count and is graded using the Writing Rubric.